owncloud-archive/documentation/developer_manual/general/security.rst

 Also **validate URLs to start with the expected protocol** (starts with "http" for instance)!

 .. note::
-   Should you ever require to print something unescaped, double check if it is necessary.
+   Should you ever need to print something unescaped, double check if it is necessary.
-   If there is no other way (e.g., when including of subtemplates) use `print_unescaped`  with care.
+   If there is no other way (e.g., when including sub-templates) use `print_unescaped`  with care.

 JavaScript
 ~~~~~~~~~~